-If it breaks through the surface of the Earth, it is then called “lava.”
-Although lava can be spewed into the air through a volcanic eruption, it’s more common for lava to flow from a volcano through cracks called “fissures.”
+If it breaks through Earth's surface, it is then called lava.
+Although lava can be spewed into the air through a volcanic eruption, it's more common for lava to flow from a volcano through cracks called fissures.

-When lava first breaks through the surface of the Earth, it is an extremely hot liquid.
-On average, fresh lava can be between 1,300° F and 2,200° F!
+When lava first breaks through Earth's surface, it is an extremely hot liquid.
+On average, fresh lava can be between 1,300° F and 2,200° F (700° and 1,200° C)!
 Depending on its exact temperature, fresh lava usually glows either orange/red (cooler) or white (hotter).

 Eventually, lava cools and returns to solid rock again.
 However, some forms of lava can flow great distances before cooling enough to solidify.
 The word lava comes from the Italian word for “stream."

 Although popular movies may make you worry about the deadly power of lava flows, they usually move slowly enough to give people plenty of time to get out of the way.
 It's rare for anyone to die as a direct result of a lava flow, but it can be extremely damaging to land and property in its path.